20.05.2024

 The reviviscence does not work in case of an invalid election of a notorious public heretic.
 Such a person must remove the obstacle by abjuration of heresy before the election, not afterwards.

-Also, the meaning of the term “pope-elect” in the mind of the Church is not the same as “material-formalists” mean applying it to a formal heretic, who according to the "thesis", plays the role of a “material pope”.
+Also, the meaning of the term “pope-elect” in the mind of the Church is not the same as “material-formalists” applying it to a formal heretic, who according to the "thesis", plays the role of a “material pope”.
 The Church applies the term “pope-elect” only to a candidate who is known as a true Catholic.

 DANIEL M. GALLIHER, O. P., J. C. L., explaining the manner of Electing a Sovereign Pontiff according to the Constitution "Vacante Sede Apostolica”, published by Pope St. Pius X on December 25, 1904, applies the terms “pope-elect” and “newly elected pontiff” to a candidate who is known to the electors as true Catholic, not a public heretic: